Elvis Rolle

 Elvis Rolle (born February 8, 1958) is a Bahamian former professional basketball player.

+Rolle was born in the Bahamas and moved to Florida, United States, in 1969 to live with an uncle.
+He attended Fort Pierce Central High School in Fort Pierce, Florida.

 Rolle played college basketball for the Oral Roberts Golden Eagles for two seasons before he transferred to play for the Florida State Seminoles during his final two years of eligibility, where he was named a second-team All-Metro selection during his senior season.
 He was selected by the Los Angeles Lakers as the 42nd overall pick of the 1981 NBA draft but did not play in the National Basketball Association (NBA).

 Rolle spent the majority of his thirteen-year career in Italy with the exception of one season in France playing for AS Monaco in 1988–89.
 With Virtus Bologna, Rolle won an Italian championship title and an Italian Cup in 1984.